Disneyland Area / Anaheim Hotel Discounts

-First, I recommend a wonderful MouseSavers Preferred Hotel located very close to Disneyland:
+First, we recommend a wonderful MouseSavers Preferred Hotel located very close to Disneyland:

 - Howard Johnson Anaheim Hotel and Water Playground – This fantastic value-priced hotel within easy walking distance of Disneyland gives you a ton of features for your money, including a wonderful pool with fun water features (the best pool area in Anaheim, outside of the official Disney hotels).
 Every room has a small fridge and FREE high-speed Internet access.

-If the HoJo doesn’t have any rooms available or doesn’t meet your family’s needs, I also like the two hotels below, which unfortunately do not offer special deals for MouseSavers readers:
+If the HoJo doesn’t have any rooms available or doesn’t meet your family’s needs, we also like the two hotels below, which unfortunately do not offer special deals for MouseSavers readers:

 - DoubleTree Suites by Hilton Anaheim Resort Convention Center is a newer all-suite property down Harbor Blvd from Disneyland.
-I’ve stayed here and it is upscale, well-kept and clean.
+We have stayed here or toured the property on several trips to Anaheim and it is upscale, well-kept and clean.
 It is a little over a mile on foot from the front gate of Disneyland, so you may want to use the ART shuttle service, which charges a fee, or of course if you’ll have your own car, it’s a quick and easy drive to Disneyland.

 - Candy Cane Inn is an older motel located in the same block as Disneyland.
-Though it has been around a long time, it is very well kept up, clean and the rooms have nicer than average furnishings.
-A cold continental breakfast, served by the pool, is offered to all guests, included in the room rate.
-Candy Cane Inn operates its own private shuttle to Disneyland.
+Though it has been around a long time, it is exceptionally well kept up.
+The landscaping is beautiful and the rooms are clean and tastefully decorated.
+A continental breakfast is included in the room rate.
+Candy Cane Inn operates its own private shuttle to Disneyland, which runs all day.

 Be sure to check on the actual location of the hotel instead of just relying on the hotel’s name.
 Often the name has “Anaheim” or “Disneyland” in it, but the hotel is really located 25 miles and two towns away.
 Those that are actually in Anaheim will usually (but not always) be closest to Disneyland.
 Hotels in the cities of Buena Park, Garden Grove and Orange are also fairly near Disneyland and in a few cases, due to city boundaries, might be closer than certain Anaheim hotels.